MEDITATION & BUDDHISM CLASSES

 Classes also held Mondays in Santa Ana, Tuesdays in Costa Mesa and San Clemente, and Thursdays in

-**PLEASE NOTE: THIS BRANCH CLASS BEGINS IN SEPTEMBER IN OUR NEW LOCATION ON WEDNESDAY NIGHTS.
+**PLEASE NOTE: THIS BRANCH CLASS BEGINS SEPTEMBER 12 IN OUR NEW LOCATION ON WEDNESDAY NIGHTS.
 DURING THE SUMMER PLEASE JOIN US AT ONE OF OUR OTHER LOCATIONS LISTED ABOVE.

 For details visit the Orange County website: http://meditationinorangecounty.org/